 Untreated Hearing Loss

-For a retired person leaving a hearing loss untreated will affect their quality of life and also affect their ability to process information.
-The brain starts to get lazy and recent studies show that if a person is at risk for Alzheimer's or Dementia; symptoms may appear sooner.
+For a retired person, leaving a hearing loss untreated will not only affect their quality of life but will also affect their ability to process information.
+The brain starts to get lazy and recent studies show that if a person is at risk for Alzheimer’s or Dementia symptoms may appear sooner.

 - Denial (my hearing is fine)

-- Anger (it’s everybody else's fault, everyone mumbles)
+- Anger (it’s everyone else’s fault, everyone mumbles)